MicrosoftDocs/entra-docs/docs/identity/devices/device-join-macos-platform-single-sign-on.md

 ---
-title: Join a Mac device with Microsoft Entra ID during the out of box experience with macOS PSSO
+title: Join a Mac device with Microsoft Entra ID during the out of box experience with macOS PSSO (preview)
 description: How users can set up a Microsoft Entra with a new Mac device with macOS Platform Single Sign-on

 ms.service: active-directory